Frequently Asked Questions

 How does pricing work?

-Also, extra fees and taxes sometimes apply for cruises, safaris and other Untours Marketplace products.
+Extra fees, port charges, tips, and taxes sometimes apply for cruises, safaris, and other UnTours Venture products.
 Please inquire for details.

 Are meals included in your prices?

 How much should we expect to spend on food?

 Costs vary depending on fluctuations in exchange rates and the particulars of your destination.
 Prices are higher in tourist centers and cities than in smaller towns.
 (The same meal will cost much more in Venice than it will in a small town in Umbria.)
 Groceries in Europe tend to run a little higher than in the U.S.

 Restaurant prices vary widely, with fancier restaurants in big cities running high.
 Simple family restaurants in smaller towns will be comparable to their US counterparts or a little higher.
 Look for daily menus of local favorites to save money in restaurants.